NHerreroReder/OpenXcomPruebas/README.md

 Uses modified code from SDL\_gfx (LGPL) with permission from author.

+## Filter by Craft feature

+Add a new button at Agents screen which allows display agents onboard of specific craft/vehicles (or unassigned)

 ## Installation

 OpenXcom requires a vanilla copy of the X-COM resources -- from either or both